mr2raccoon/caactus/README.md

 ## Sample Dataset
 - a sample dataset to quickly test the workflow can be accessed via  [zenodo](https://doi.org/10.5281/zenodo.17590576)
 - to showcase the functionalties, the ilastik steps have been pretrained.
-Use caactus in batch-modes.
+Use caactus in batch-modes (5.1-5.6 and 6.1-6.3).
+- please note we provided the complete folder structure used in a complete project.
+To save disk space for the user, we intentionally left folders, unused in the tutorial, empty.
+- Detailed instuctions for the tutorial can be found in the section